JRegimbal/CanHaptics501/labs/lab4.md

 Going forward, it would likely make sense to split the sampling and PID controller update code into separate threads with separate rates if necessary.
 Position information would need to be protected with semaphores or mutexes, but it would allow better use of multithreading support on the CPU and might help avoid some issues observed in this lab.

+The feel also changed when holding the end effector as the tuning changed from P to PD to PID, especially when there wasn't a static target.
+The purely proportional control was not good at tracking, but it did feel consistent and smooth.
+Since position is what's measured and proportional control only depends on position, this makes sense as there is less compounding measurement error.
+However as the ID components were added and tuned so that the path was quickly followed, movements seemed jagged in the Haply in recordings and the force felt discontinuitous when the end effector was held.
+It was getting close to the position of the circle, stopping, and then starting again.
+It wasn't the kind of smooth movement I would try to create myself if I was actually drawing a circle or guiding someone's hand.

+Perhaps if the values controlled were changed then the outcome would be smoother.
+That is, rather than setting position values and using the PID to update to that, maybe a more natural result would occur if velocity vectors were specified and tuned for.
+Obviously this runs into the issue with the Haply that it doesn't actually measure velocity directly and such a controller would likely be even more sensitive to issues and variation in sampling rate.